OCEAN MODULE

 Our initial challenge with creating this module was that we were unable to find a current example of a three.js iFFT wave generator.
 The best example we found was a three.js wave generator created in 2015 by Jérémy Bouny, based on a 2014 js version created by David Li which was adapted to three.js by Aleksandr Albert.

-With the help of Attila Schroeder, we updated and revised that wave generator to create the Ocean3 (WebGL2) module.
-We combined all of the programs and shaders into a single program.
+Attila Schroeder created an updated version of the WebGL2 program and assisted us with converting that into the Ocean2 module.
+In doing so, we combined all of the Jérémy Bouny programs and shaders into a single program.
 We eliminated the portion of the program and the shaders used to create the final display.
 Instead, the program simply creates displacement and normal maps which you can use with standard three.js materials.
 We eliminated the program dealing with reflections since you can create reflections using three.js materials.

 Import Module into Program

 In a three.js program, you import all the three.js and other modules at the beginning of the program.
-You use this instruction to import the Ocean4t module:
+You use this instruction to import the Ocean4 module:

 Variables

-The Ocean4t module uses the following variables to store data.
+The Ocean module uses the following variables to store data.

 //- Grid Square Data